Selling Information in Competitive Environments: Optimal Mechanisms

-We first show in Lemma~\ref{lem:vv} that maximizing the seller's expected revenue $R\E\big[\sum_{i}p_i(V)\big]$ reduces to maximizing the virtual surplus, as in the standard Myersonian auction \cite{M81}.
-Due to space limitations, the proof is given in \Cref{sec:app-b}.
+We first show in Lemma~\ref{lem:vv} that maximizing the seller's expected revenue reduces to maximizing the virtual surplus, as in \cite{M81}.

-\begin{lemma}[Reduction to Virtual Surplus] Let $\sigma$ be a communication rule with the property that the corresponding interim share $\tpi_i$ is non-decreasing for each player $i$.
-Suppose given an outside option in which the interim share of a non-participating buyer is constant equal to $K$ and assume that $\tpi_i(\uv)\geq K$.
-Then: \begin{enumerate} \item If $p_i$ is a payment function that truthfully implements $\tpi_i$ (i.e., that satisfyies \eqref{eq:payment} by \Cref{prop:expected-payment}), then $(\sigma,p)$ is individually rational if and only if it is individually rational for the lowest type, that is, $\tp_i(\uv)\leq \uv\cdot (\tpi_i(\uv) - K)$. \item Among the payment functions $p_i$ implementing $\tpi_i$ in a truthful and individually rational manner, the revenue-maximizing one is given by
+\begin{lemma}[Reduction to Virtual Surplus] Let $\sigma$ be a communication rule for which the interim payoff $\tpi_i$ is non-decreasing for each buyer $i\in[n]$.
+Denote by $K$ the interim downstream payoff of a non-participating buyer\footnote{Using the notations of \Cref{def:ir}, if $\sigma_i^o$ denotes the recommendation rule used with the remaining buyers when buyer $i$ does not participate, then we have $K=\E[\pi_i(a^*, A_{-i};\theta)]$, where $A_{-i}$ is distributed according to $\sigma_i^o(\theta,V_{-i})$ and $a^*$ is the action matching the most likely state under the prior.} and assume that $\tpi_i(\uv)\geq K$.
+Then: \begin{enumerate} \item If $p_i$ is a payment function that truthfully implements $\tpi_i$ (i.e., that satisfies \eqref{eq:payment} by \Cref{prop:expected-payment}), then $(\sigma,p)$ is individually rational if and only if it is individually rational for the lowest type, that is, $\tp_i(\uv)\leq \uv\cdot (\tpi_i(\uv) - K)$. \item Among the payment functions $p_i$ implementing $\tpi_i$ in a truthful and individually rational manner, the revenue-maximizing one is given by

 For this payment function, the seller's revenue is $R= \sum_{i=1}^n\E\big[\phi(V_i)\tpi_i(V_i)\big]-n\uv\cdot K$. \end{enumerate} \end{lemma}